krathalan/apparmor-profiles/README.md

 ### irssi
 You may need to add local changes to allow `irssi` to access your configuration files, if they are symlinks to somewhere other than inside `~/.irssi/` or `~/.config/irssi/`.

+### khard
+You may need to add local changes to allow `khard` to access your configuration files, if you keep them somewhere other than `~/.config/khard/`.
+You may need to add local changes to allow `khard` to access your contact storage directory, if you keep it somewhere other than `~/.local/share/contacts`.

 ### Lollypop
 You will need to add local changes if you wish to listen to music in directories other than `~/{M,m}usic/`.